a-lamloum/a-lamloum/README.md

 </div>

 ## Hi there 👋 I'm Ahmed Lamloum
-I am studying bioinformatics at the University of Saarland, but I like working in web development and want to learn more by doing.
-Also, I want to get the opportunity to continue in this field as a permanent area of work.
+I am studying bioinformatics at the University of Saarland.

 I'm using HTML, CSS, and a little JavaScript to make beautiful websites. 🎨